-In Elelea – one of the many areas in Turkana where Amref operates - irrigation systems have been installed through water tanks, areas of scrubland can be turned into gardens and farms for crop growing.
-Not only does this address the issue of poor nutrition; the sale of vegetables gives women in the community an income - a new concept in a largely patriarchal society.
+In Elelea – one of the many areas in Turkana where Amref operates - irrigation systems have been installed through water tanks, turning areas of scrubland into gardens and farms for crop growing.
+Not only does this address the issue of poor nutrition; the sale of vegetables gives women in the community an income - a significant shift in a largely patriarchal society.
 This income also gives the women the ability to buy nutritious food for their children to supplement what they grow.

-Samal is a member of a farming co-operative in Elelea, Turkana.
+Samal is a member of the farming co-operative set up by Amref Health Africa UK.
 She works with other women from the local community, growing vegetables in the grounds of the local health centre.
-She said: “Before Amref came to our village, our children were very malnourished.
+“Before Amref came to our village, our children were very malnourished.
 Now, we grow our own crops and we can feed our families properly.
 I didn’t always have a job, or a purpose.
 Now, we are all businesswomen.”

-Once successful pilot farms have been introduced, the group involved share their business model with nearby communities.
-This sharing of skills, knowledge and experience gives women a means to look after themselves and their young children, as well as providing them a strong sense of purpose and independence.
+Once successful pilot farms have been introduced, the women’s group involved share their business model with nearby communities.
+This sharing of skills, knowledge and experience gives women a means to look after themselves and their young children, as well as establishing a strong sense of purpose and independence.